programminghistorian/jekyll/en/lessons/collaborative-blog-with-jekyll-github.md

 Scroll down to the "Repository access" section.
 Both options will work: the radio button next to "All repositories" is selected; or if you have other repositories you are not sure you want Netlify to run on, select the radio button next to "Only select repositories".
 For the latter choice, your repository should appear in the list immediately below; if it does not, use the "Select repositories" dropdown menu to add your /CollabDemo repository.
 Click the green "save" button.
 You might get redirected to Netlify at this point, but we want to keep doing a few other things in the GitHub interface.

-<a id="which-branch-is-default"></a>Now we will verify the name of the default branch that GitHub Pages publishes as your website.
+<span id="which-branch-is-default"></span>Now we will verify the name of the default branch that GitHub Pages publishes as your website.
 This should be "gh-pages" if you set up your repository for Netlify according to the earlier instructions.
 To check this is the case, in your repository settings click on "Options" in the upper left menu, and scroll down to the "GitHub Pages" section to look at what the dropdown under "Source" says.
 What you see should look similar to the screenshot below, but it might contain a different branch name in the dropdown.
 Remember whatever branch name is listed here for use in the next step.

 {% include figure.html filename="groupblogging-check-publication-branch.png" caption="Screenshot showing how to check the name of the repository branch that publishes to GitHub Pages" %}